 Cycling in the winter is an activity on which only a few decide - the majority, in fear of too low temperatures and unfavorable conditions on the road, give up cycling in the winter.
-However, the right tires, a warm outfit and knowledge of snow riding techniques are enough to enjoy the benefits of cycling on colder days.
-Read tips on how to prepare for winter cycling.

 Is winter cycling healthy?
 Yes, but you have to follow a few important rules.
 Riding a bike in the winter does not have to be a challenge - you just have to prepare it properly.
 You will need appropriate clothing, tires and knowledge of several basic technical rules.